Music in Me

 The Holy Family were very communal.
 They trusted their kinfolk enough to leave Jesus in their company for a day without worrying about Him.
 “It takes a village”, comes to mind.
 I imagine it was a loving extended family and burden was shared between one another.

 “And when they saw Him they were astonished; and His mother said to him, “Son, why have You treated us so?
-Behold, your father and I have been looking for You anxiously.”
+Behold, Your father and I have been looking for You anxiously.”
 And He said to them, “How is it that you sought Me?
 Did you not know that I must be in My Father’s house?”
 And they did not understand the saying which He spoke to them.
 And He went down with them and came to Nazareth, and was obedient to them; and His mother kept all these things in her heart.”

 4. The Carrying of the Cross (John 19:17)